eyesofkids/epiceditor-for-joomla/README.md

 - **AutoSave** is **1000 ms** by default.

 # Other Notice

-- Internet Explorer browser is not recommended to use with it.
+- Internet Explorer browser is not recommended.
 Some functions are not workable.
-- Image and Article editor-xtd button will auto converter to markdown format.
+- Image/Article editor-xtd button will be auto converted.
-- EpicEditor will use the localStorage in your browser to autosave the content in its editor.
+- EpicEditor uses the localStorage in your browser to autosave.

 # Screenshots / Demo